Automattic/jetpack/projects/plugins/wpcomsh/README.md

 To work on wpcomsh, you need a WP.org site and ideally the Jetpack plugin installed and connected to WP.com.
 Clone the [wpcomsh git repo](https://github.com/Automattic/wpcomsh/) into `wp-content/mu-plugins` of that site.
 Then, either copy or symlink the `wp-content/mu-plugins/wpcomsh-loader.php` file to `wp-content/mu-plugins`.
 It acts as a "loader" for wpcomsh and we need this because plugin folders put into `mu-plugins` are not automatically loaded like plugin in `wp-content/plugins`.

+Note: if you decide to download the zip of wpcomsh from the GitHub repo, it won't work as that zip doesn't contain all the git submodules which wpcomsh depends on.

 If you want to add some new code to wpcomsh, create a new git branch, push to it and then create a Pull Request (PR) against the `master` branch on [wpcomsh GitHub](https://github.com/Automattic/wpcomsh/).
 After that, send the link to that PR to the Automated Transfer Slack channels for review.

 When working on wpcomsh, follow the [WP.org coding standards](https://codex.wordpress.org/WordPress_Coding_Standards) and make sure to add enough logging (either by returning `WP_Error` and/or by using `error_log`) where needed.